microsoft/vscode-docs/docs/getstarted/themes.md

 ## Remove default themes

-If you'd like to remove some of the default themes shipped with VS Code from the Color Theme picker, you can disable them from the Extensions view (`kb(workbench.view.extensions)`.
-Open the `...` **More** dropdown from the top of the Extensions view, select **Show Built-in Extensions**, and you'll see a section listing the default themes.
+If you'd like to remove some of the default themes shipped with VS Code from the Color Theme picker, you can disable them from the Extensions view (`kb(workbench.view.extensions)`).
+Open the `...` **More** dropdown from the top of the Extensions view, select **Show Built-in Extensions**, and you'll see a **THEMES** section listing the default themes.

 ![built-in themes](images/themes/built-in-themes.png)